Renfe Class 730

-The Renfe Class 730 or S-730 (Spanish: Serie 730 de Renfe, manufacturer's designation Talgo 250 Dual) is a push-pull high-speed dual-gauge, dual-voltage and hybrid (electric and diesel) trainset consisting of 9 Talgo VII tilting coaches, two intermediate diesel-generator cars and two head electric power cars, used on Alvia services.
+The Renfe Class 730 or S-730 (Spanish: Serie 730 de Renfe, manufacturer's designation Talgo 250 Dual) is a top and tail high-speed dual-gauge, dual-voltage and hybrid (electric and diesel) trainset consisting of 9 Talgo VII tilting coaches, two intermediate diesel-generator cars and two head electric power cars, used on Alvia services.
 The class have been nicknamed patitos (ducklings/little ducks), due to the shape of the train nose.
 They are a variant of RENFE Class 130 modified to be able to run on both electric and diesel power, in order to extend higher-quality services to parts of Spain not on the electrified network.

 Background and design

 The trainsets are designed for high-speed services on conventional Iberian gauge network and standard-gauge high-speed lines; they can change gauge at low speed without stopping using Talgo's RD variable gauge system.
 The carriages are constructed from aluminium and incorporate the Talgo Pendular passive pendulum tilting system, are sealed against pressure differences for tunnel travel, and have underframe air conditioning, individual audio systems and video displays, rotating and reclining seats and power outlets.

 The trainset consists of 13 cars, including 2 electric power cars, 2 diesel-generator cars and 9 passenger coaches between them.
 The power cars are technically special single-sided electric locomotives and do not have seats for passengers, nor do the diesel generator cars coupled behind them instead of the end passenger coaches of the Class 130 series trains.
 Diesel generator cars and passenger coaches have an articulated connection with common bogies.
 Passenger coaches including 6 second class coaches, 2 first class coaches and 1 bistro coach for restaurant/sales services.
 Capacity in standard class is 36 seated, in first class — 26 seats in one coach and 22 seats in another coach, which also has a single place for disabled people.

 The power cars use AC traction motors controlled by IGBT inverters which include integrated auxiliary inverters.
 Signalling systems can include ETCS Level 2, LZB, ASFA and Ebicab900TBS.